wlchin/SampleExplorer/README.md

 To load BioRAG, follow these steps:

-1. Open the terminal.
+1. Download the following files.
-2. Navigate to the directory where BioRAG is installed.
+2. Initialize the BioRAG object in the following way:
-3. Run the following command:
+3. Run biorag with a gene set query and textual query:

     ```bash
     biorag
     ```

-This will load BioRAG and you can start using it for your project.
+The gene set is a list, and the textual query is a string python object.

 ## License